Colorado Springs, CO Domestic Violence Defense Attorney

 Actual violence is not necessary – even the threat of violence is enough.
 An example of a borderline case might be uttering the words “I’m gonna make you sorry you ever…” Even words are not necessary, however – conduct that might be understood as a threat of violence by a “reasonable person,” such as a raised fist, is enough.

-Moreover, the word “violence” under the domestic violence statute is very broadly interpreted – destruction of the victim’s property or harassment of the victim’s dog could conceivably be considered “violence,” for example.
+Moreover, the word “violence” is very broadly interpreted – destruction of the victim’s property or harassment of the victim’s dog could conceivably be considered “violence,” for example.

 (2) “Upon a person with whom the actor [the defendant] has or has had an intimate relationship.”